orchestral/toolkit-docs/testbench/integrations.md

 composer require --dev "nunomaduro/collision"
 ```

-After installation complete and `package:discover` executed you should be able to use `package:test` command directly from Testbench CLI Commander:
+After installation complete and `package:discover` executed you should be able to use `package:test` command directly from `testbench` CLI:

 ```bash
 vendor/bin/testbench package:test